Equity Biased Fund (EBF)

 Money that is invested in an EBF Account for the whole of a calendar month will be credited with interest for the month at a rate comprising both the relevant Guarantee and Bonus Components declared for that month.

 Classification of the EBF

 EBF Accounts are not classed as money purchase benefits, but as ‘cash-balance’ or ‘non-money purchase’, which are defined benefit in nature.
 This is because the EBF has an element of investment return that is guaranteed.

-If APS was ever to wind up with insufficient funds to pay all of the promised benefits in full the classification of the EBF as a non-money purchase arrangement could result in money held in the EBF being used partly or wholly to make good other promised Scheme benefits.
+If APS was ever to wind up with insufficient funds to pay all of the promised benefits in full, it could result in money held in the EBF being used partly or wholly to make good other promised Scheme benefits.
 The exact impact would depend on the funding position in the Scheme at the time it wound up.
 You can read more about this in the ‘Important change to legislation affecting AVCs’ article on the ‘News’ page.